 “With almost 28 years of experience, I know each case is different, and I provide personalized attention for each client,” says Anthony.
 “I am committed to providing my clients with zealous and skillful representation.
 I know that my client’s case is a serious concern.
 I always treat every client like I would want my family treated by colleagues.
 I am here to guide you through the complexities of your case.
 I want to provide you simple, straightforward answers to your questions.”

 Anthony strives to answer all questions and to provide regular updates.
 He returns all phone calls.
-If you want attorneys who will think outside of the box, make your case a priority and work hard for you, Anthony and Montagna Law are the attorneys for you.
+If you want attorneys who will think outside of the box, make your case a priority and work hard for you, Anthony and Law Offices of Anthony Montagna, III are the attorneys for you.

 U.S. District Court

 Eastern District of Virginia

 Virginia Supreme Court